sitiny/BRIC_TUS_Simulation_Tools/README.md

 ### Preparing input files
-Currently, the transcranial simulation function only supports input images with 1 mm isotropic voxels and the output is based on a free-field simulation at 20 W/cm<sup>2</sup> using the CTX-500 transducer.
+The output is based on a free-field simulation at 20 W/cm<sup>2</sup> using the CTX-500-4 transducer.

 You can provide your own source magnitude and transducer element phase information using the optional input.
+This currently only works for 4 element transducers, but the script can be edited to support 2-element transducers.

 You will need to supply a co-registered T1-weighted MR image and CT (or pseudo-CT) image for use in the simulations.
+Preferably, your input images should have 1 mm isotropic voxels.
 The image matrix size can be of any size and will be automatically adjusted in the function to allow space for placing your transducer within the simulation grid.

-It is preferable that you provide a T1-weighted MR image that has had noise outside the head masked out (e.g. the one used for pseudo-CT generation), so that the sensor is set to within this head mask.
-Otherwise, it will set the sensor to all voxels with intensity > 0 in the T1-weighted MR image.
-Alternatively, you can also use a brain extracted T1-weighted MRI, but this means you will not be able to simulate temperature rise at the skull interface when running the thermal simulation.

 ## Citing this work